Operational models of temperature superpositions: Operational models of temperature superpositions

+For the analysis here, however, we do not begin with the reduced state of the bath, instead using the Eq.~\eqref{eq:suppurificationPhi} joint state of bath, ancillary system, and control:

-In this scenario, the generalisation of Eq.~\eqref{eq:tilderhoKraus} to arbitrary Kraus decompositions is equivalent to introducing additional unitary operators to the local interaction with the bath.
-For generality, we allow that these ``local unitaries'' can depend on the control, and can also act on both the bath and the ancillary system, indicated with the notation $u^x_{AB}$.
-The probe-bath interaction, Eq.~\eqref{eq:unitarySB}, extended to include these local unitaries, takes the form
+where the entire initial state is $\rho^{\mathrm{in}}=\rho_{ABC}\otimes \rho_S$.
+Again, we have a generic probe-bath unitary interaction $U_{BS}$.
+To generalise to arbitrary Kraus decompositions we simply introduce additional unitary operators $u^x_{AB}$ to the local interaction with the bath, which depend on the control and also act on both the bath and the ancillary system.
+Hence, the entire interaction, extended to include these ``local unitaries'', takes the form